Building a design system across legacy products

 I started by building the token and component foundations within the design team.
 Once we were aligned internally, I pitched the system to stakeholders across the organization.

 The buy-in came with hesitation.
-People liked the idea but were nervous about implementation.
+People liked the idea but were skeptical about the time it would take to build from scratch.
 "How do we migrate?"
 "What about the old products?"
 "This is going to slow us down."

 I worked with engineering to create a practical plan: use the new system for anything new.
 No big bang migration.
 Just a clear decision framework for every new piece of work.